 "Shhhh…" Mrs. Burns held her finger to her lips.
 "It was faint, but I swear I heard something, like a muffled groan.
 There it is again.
 Sounds like it's coming from the cellar."

-When they reached the bottom of the stairs, Mrs. Burns inhaled a sharp breath..
+When they reached the bottom of the stairs, Mrs. Burns inhaled a sharp breath.
 "Look Bill.
 There he is!"
 She ran over to untie the gag around DeAngelo's mouth.
 His eyes were closed and his head hung low, but he was alive.
 They battled the urge to vomit as a foul odor encompassed them.
 Ryker and Mr. Burns untied him, flinching at the rope marks on his arms and legs.

 DeAngelo stirred, surrounded by a foggy sea of faces staring down at him.
 Mrs. Burns rubbed his arm.